sid137/sinagen/README.md

 # Sinagen - A Sinatra app generator

 This gem generates an application skeleton for developing Sinatra apps.
-The application can the be uploaded to Heroku for usage
+The application can then be deployed directly to Heroku

 ## Installation